Medigap Prices – Why Pricing Model Matters

 Without a full and proper explanation of any early enrollment discount and how it works information may be skewed to make one companies prices look very attractive.
 Be sure to ask questions!

-Taking any discounts and how the policy is rated into account will help you get an idea of the long term Medigap prices you may pay.
+Factoring the discounts and how the policy is rated will help you get an idea of the long term Medigap prices you may pay.
 Don’t be afraid to ask what pricing model is used to determine the monthly premium.
 As an informed consumer you will get a better value.